Taylor Walls Player Props: Rays vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 16th in the league.
+- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Padres have a 3.81 team ERA that ranks fifth across all league pitching staffs.
+- The Padres' 3.84 team ERA ranks seventh across all MLB pitching staffs.

-- The Padres rank 11th in baseball in home runs surrendered (73 total, 1.1 per game).
+- Padres pitchers combine to rank 13th in baseball in home runs allowed (75 total, 1.1 per game).

+- Snell gets the start for the Padres, his 14th of the season.
+He is 2-6 with a 3.91 ERA and 81 strikeouts through 69 2/3 innings pitched.

-- In his most recent appearance on Saturday, the righty went 5 1/3 innings against the Colorado Rockies, allowing four earned runs while surrendering five hits.
+- In his most recent time out on Sunday, the left-hander tossed seven innings against the Colorado Rockies, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.